About Brexit: for prospective staff

 Impact of Brexit on universities

 We do not expect great changes at the University of Groningen as a direct consequence of Brexit and will continue to cooperate with British universities and citizens as we do with other renowned universities and citizens around the world.
 In a joint statement, Universities UK and the Association of Universities in the Netherlands (VSNU) reiterated this intent.
 The impact of Brexit on higher education in general is not yet clear.
-Words such as university, student, academic or science do not appear in the 585-page draft deal between the EU and the UK that the British Parliament rejected on January 15.
+Words such as university, student, academic or science did not appear in the 585-page draft deal between the EU and the UK that the British Parliament rejected on 15 January 2019.
 We can assume the following:

 - Brexit will probably not affect academic qualifications, as the UK is likely to remain a signatory to the Bologna treaty.